RatMD/bloghub-plugin/README.md

 - Manage template-related post meta data within the theme.yaml file.
 - Supports Blog Tags with a "Promote" flag, description and color settings.
-- Extends the Post Model with a view dynamic methods to collect posts.
+- Extends the Post Model with a view dynamic methods.

 Requirements